jpdorsch/python-exercises/certificator/README.md

 ## How to use

-- Clone:
+- Clone this repo

-  `git@github.com:jpdorsch/python-exercises.git`

 - Install Python dependencies

-  `cd python-exercises/certificator`

-  `pip3 install -r requirements.txt`

 - Give demo keys the correct mode

-  `chmod 600 ca-key`

-- Run Flask server in the background
+- Run Flask server

-  `python3.7 certificator.py &`

 - Move to bash view and use curl for the calls